(Flickr—Valerie Abbott/Ucumari Photography)

-For most fans who come to Turner Field, the agenda is very simple: Get in, enjoy the game and the park and get out.
+For most fans who come to Turner Field, the agenda was very simple: Get in, enjoy the game and the park, and get out.
 Little wonder that the Braves dressed up the joint with “101 things to do” besides watching baseball.

 But there’s something else.
-Turner Field hasn’t quite captured the imagination of baseball fans comparing modern ballparks to one another.
-It’s nice and pleasing, but much of its charm is manufactured and not truly original; there’s no genuine signature asset to be found, like the San Francisco Bay or the Pittsburgh skyline or the Green Monster.
+Turner Field never quite captured the imagination of baseball fans comparing modern ballparks to one another.
+It was nice and pleasing, but much of its charm was manufactured and not truly original; there’s no genuine signature asset to be found, like the San Francisco Bay or the Pittsburgh skyline or the Green Monster.
 Some of that could be attributed to a lack of visual culture within Atlanta, or as former Braves PR director Bob Hope once told the Atlanta Journal Constitution: “We don’t have a great sense of heritage.”
 Gee, Bob, thanks for the memories.

-Even for the hardcore baseball fans who don’t care to see Warren Spahn’s purple heart or a giant Coke bottle or the 755 Club, Turner Field plays too laid back.
-Sightlines are some of the most distant among the current ballparks; intimacy is in short supply here.
+Even for the hardcore baseball fans who wasn’t interested in Warren Spahn’s purple heart or a giant Coke bottle or the 755 Club, Turner Field played too laid back.
+Sightlines were some of the most distant among the retro-era ballparks; here, intimacy was in short supply.